fingreen-ai/greenlang/regulations/unified_metrics/environment/biodiversity_sensitive_sites.md

 ### value_question_en

-Please list the sites that the company ownshas owned, has leased or has managed, that are located in or near biodiversity sensitive areas, during the period?
+Please list the sites that the company has owned, has leased or has managed, that are located in or near biodiversity sensitive areas, during the period?

 ### value_question_fr